CoFH/cofh.github.io/docs/thermal-foundation/world/mobs/basalz/index.md

 Drops
 -----

-When killed, Basalzes may drop up to two pieces of [pulverized obsidian](/docs/thermal-foundation/items/materials/dusts/pulverized-obsidian/), and may drop one [basalz rod](/docs/thermal-foundation/items/materials/elemental/basalz-rod/).
+When killed by a player, basalzes may drop up to two pieces of [pulverized obsidian](/docs/thermal-foundation/items/materials/dusts/pulverized-obsidian/), and may drop one [basalz rod](/docs/thermal-foundation/items/materials/elemental/basalz-rod/).
 They drop